sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 Fatal/Critical log messages will be logged immediately.

-### If you need to print error from TelegramSender - you can enable SelfLoggig in Serilog
+### If you need to print error from TelegramSender - you can enable SelfLogging in Serilog
 ```c#
 Serilog.Debugging.SelfLog.Enable(msg => Console.WriteLine(msg));
 ```